aagb1884/portfolio/README.md

+### UPDATE DEC 2024: I have replaced this with a Next JS site, but the web address is still the same.

 If you're trying to get on to my portfolio site, and are instead looking at this GitHub readme, please let me know via [LinkedIn](https://www.linkedin.com/in/andrew-blair-3604a0273/).
 Usually this means I have just updated my site, and it will correct itself in a few hours, but it's always worth me keeping an eye on it.

 # How I Built This